 When exploring local gifts, consider consumables...anything you can eat or use up does not need to be stored or require much commitment.
 It also increases the chance that they will go back and shop for more.

 In Williamsburg, I support Silver Hand Meadery and Honey Shop for sweet honey gifts, Wythe Candy for anything decadent, and The Spice and Tea Exchange of Williamsburg for a variety of flavored options.

 Many local restaurants are currently doing family meals to-go.
 Think how much it would mean to have dinner delivered during a crazy teaching week!
 A gift card to a restaurant offering a delicious dining at-home menu, such as Cochon on 2nd's Moody's Kitchen, could be the ultimate treat.

 Is your teacher a coffee drinker or super-committed to their water bottle?
-Consider purchasing a Yeti transportable mug that keeps liquids hot forever, a Tervis tumbler, or a S'well bottle, which keeps water cold and just looks good.
+Consider purchasing a Yeti transportable mug or canteen that keeps liquids hot forever, a Tervis tumbler, or a S'well bottle, which keeps water cold and just looks good.
 These thoughtful gifts are useful, and possibly not something teachers would purchase themselves.

 Many of us want our child to thank their teacher in a personalized way.
 Often we give ornaments or pictures of their favorite student.
 Be cautious with these items, well-intended as you may be.
 Teachers impact so many students over the course of their career, the stuff can become burdensome.

 This year, show your teachers that you see them and the work they are doing.
 Take a little extra time to send a gift that shows thought and appreciation.
-A gift does not have to be big, or expensive to end the message that you notice and appreciate them - and wish them a wonderful holiday.
+A gift does not have to be big, or expensive to end the message that you notice and appreciate them - and wish them a wonderful summer.